 The Eaton Centre is Toronto's most famous shopping arcade, with more than 200 chain stores.
-Think: Banana Republic, Pottery Barn, Abercrombie & Fitch, and the Gap, plus two department stores, the Bay and Sears, at either end of the block-long mall.
-The Bay has been generating news in fashion circles with its reinvention from conservative to cutting-edge.
-Celebrity fashion editors and designers have come to visit and endorse the collections of frocks and more.
+Think: Banana Republic, Pottery Barn, Abercrombie & Fitch, and the Gap, plus two department stores, Saks Fifth Avenue and Nordstrom, at either end of the block-long mall.
 But the case remains: The Eaton Centre is convenient yet generally boring.
 Be adventurous and check out local neighborhood shops to score deals on unique clothing, housewares, and antiques.

 The Shopping Scene